 Chief executive officer of NITI-Aayog Amitabh Kant believes that India needs to continue improving in core and applied research as well as high-quality research.
 He emphasized the need of having India’s supercomputing abilities at the level where the USA and China currently stand.

 Undoubtedly, AI is going to be a game-changer in the years to come.
 Artificial intelligence (AI) has the ability to transform the productivity and GDP potential of the global economy if deployed in the right direction at the right time.
-According to another report, the contribution of AI to the global economy could swell up to a whopping $1.59 trillion by 2030.
+According to another report, the contribution of AI to the global economy could swell up to a whopping $1.59 trillion ($1,597.1 billion to be precise) by 2030.
 Just to put things in perspective, it is more than the current contribution of China and India combined.